 Oxidative stress leads to many health issues in the body.
 Some of these include Parkinson’s disease, Alzheimer’s disease, gene mutations and cancers, chronic fatigue syndrome, fragile X syndrome, heart and blood vessel disorders, atherosclerosis, heart failure, heart attack and inflammatory diseases.

 Free radical damage causes fine lines and wrinkles by activating enzymes that break down collagen.
 Oxidative stress can include sun exposure and smoking – you might have noticed fine lines, around the lips of a smoker.
 Also diets high processed food and animal products can also cause similar damage.

 4 simple tips to reduce oxidative stress

 Research has shown that whole food based diet that is full of alkaline antioxidant foods, such as the Mediterranean diet can increase the amount and variety of antioxidants circulating in the blood.
-You can also drink a water that is ionized from the sun or from a water ionizer.
+You can also drink water that is ionized from the sun or from a water ionizer.

-Numerous studies have also shown that yoga and meditation have been shown to reduce free radical count.
+Numerous studies have also shown that yoga and meditation have been shown to reduce the free radical count.

 3. Avoid environmental pollutants

 You can’t completely avoid them, but limit your exposure to environmental pollutants as much as possible and don’t smoke.
 Choose household products that a made with active botanicals rather than harsh toxic chemicals.

 Wear UV protection when exposed to the sun and take a closer look at the products you’re putting on your skin.
 Some of the chemicals in these products can be absorbed into your bloodstream.
 Look for ones that are as natural as possible and avoid products with synthetic fragrances.